LachlanMcKee/LachlanMcKee.github.io/gsonpath.md

 }
 ```

+### Generated Type Adapter
-Both POJOs will generate the following Gson TypeAdapter:
+All of the previous examples will generate the following Gson TypeAdapter:

 ```java
 public final class PersonModel_GsonTypeAdapter extends TypeAdapter<PersonModel> {